guidofioravanti/snowcover_products/README.md

 # snowcover_products

+The snow surface is quite straightforward to detect from high resolution optical imagery.
 Discriminating cloud and snow pixels is the challenging part in snow cover mapping.

 ## Potential products for snowcover